TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 49/Psalms 49.18.md

 ---

-Though while he lived he blessed his soul (And men praise thee, when thou doest well to thyself,)
+Though while he lived he blessed his soul-- and men praise you when you do well for yourself--